The Finnish Rose Society was founded in 1989. Today the Society has around 900 members from all over the country.

 The double name comes from the fact that Finland has two official languages: Finnish and Swedish.
 The Society is bilingual, meaning our members include speakers of both Finnish and Swedish, and both languages are used in the activities of the society.
 The journal Rosenbladet also publishes stories in both languages.

-The Society is governed by a board consisting of the chairperson, a vice-chairperson and eight board members.
+The Society is governed by a board consisting of the chairperson, a vice-chairperson and seven board members.